 When you take a horse racing abroad you will get paid your normal basic wage plus overtime for any additional hours worked.
 You will receive a Racing Abroad Payment of £30 per day, of this £21 can be paid to you as tax free cash and £9 is taxed in your wages.
 If you would like some of your tax free cash in the local currency of the country you are visiting it is worth speaking to your Racing Secretary/Accounts department in advance of your trip.
 You must ensure you are paid this amount.
 This daily allowance has been negotiated with the NTF as often racing abroad means you do have to spend more money than you would be at home.

 The Stable Percentage Money is usually called Pool Money.
 It is a percentage of prize money your yard has earned.
-For clarity Pool Money please click here to view the template suggested by NASS.
+For a full explanation on Pool Money please click here to view the guidance notes issued jointly by NASS and the NTF.

 Some of the main points are: